Chart Color Schemes

 Port Adelaide displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Port Adelaide's dwelling structure, as per the latest Census, consisted of 64.9% houses and 35.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Adelaide metro had 69.1% houses and 30.9% other dwellings.
-Home ownership in Port Adelaide stood at 27.3%, with mortgaged dwellings at 36.8% and rented ones at 35.8%.
-The median monthly mortgage repayment was $1,495, below the Adelaide metro average of $1,517.
-Median weekly rent was $275, compared to Adelaide metro's $295.
-Nationally, Port Adelaide's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Dwelling structure in Port Adelaide, as evaluated at the Census conducted in 2016, comprised 64.9% houses and 35.1% other dwellings including semi-detached, apartments, and 'other' dwellings.
+This compares to Adelaide metropolitan area's dwelling structure of 69.1% houses and 30.9% other dwellings.
+Home ownership in Port Adelaide stood at 27.3%, with the remaining dwellings either mortgaged (36.8%) or rented (35.8%).
+The median monthly mortgage repayment in Port Adelaide was $1,495, below the Adelaide metropolitan average of $1,517.
+The median weekly rent figure for Port Adelaide was recorded at $275, compared to Adelaide metropolitan area's $295.
+Nationally, Port Adelaide's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, while median weekly rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing